paulmederos/pm17/_posts/2018-12-01-guiding-values.markdown

 This post shares ways of being ("traits") that I value—what they are, how I define them, and what they look like in action.

-They are: Love, Purpose, Health, Gratitude, Creativity, and Craft.
+They are: Love, Purpose, Health, Play, Creativity, and Craft.

 ## Love 💕
 **What** — leaning into our universal onesness with all.
 Understanding our connection and acting on it for the well-being of us all.
 Deeply caring for others, and wanting to be a part of their lives.
 A deep sense of appreciation and thanks for what you are now and have been.